Blackhawks announce 3-year extension with D Riley Stillman

-CHICAGO (AP) — The Chicago Blackhawks have agreed to a three-year contract extension with defenseman Riley Stillman.
+Chicago announced a three-year contract extension with Stillman on Sunday, just two weeks after it acquired the 23-year-old defenseman in a multiplayer deal with Florida.

-The team announced the deal Sunday.
 The contract runs through the 2023-24 season and carries an annual cap hit of $1.35 million.

-The 23-year-old Stillman was acquired in a multiplayer trade with Florida on April 8.
-He has 16 hits and eight blocked shots in six games with Chicago.
+“I want to be here.
+I wanted to get this done to have an opportunity just to focus on playing and just helping the team,” Stillman said.
+“From what I’ve seen over here the last two weeks, I love the city of Chicago.
+The organization all the way through is top notch, and I’m really excited to be here.
+So I wanted to get that done, get it behind me, and just focus on the team.”

+The Blackhawks traded forward Lucas Wallmark and defenseman Lucas Carlsson to the Panthers on April 8 for Stillman, forward Brett Connolly, the rights to forward Henrik Borgström and a seventh-round pick in this year’s NHL draft.

 “Having a young, physical defenseman like Riley in the fold is exciting for the future of our team,” general manager Stan Bowman said in a news release.
 “He is growing into an excellent all-around defenseman and that continued development is something we look forward to seeing firsthand.
 We love his size, and his toughness adds another piece to our defense.”